 - All staff leading activities for Maes y Lade Centre will hold either the relevant National Governing Body (NGB) qualification, or a ‘Statement of Competence’ signed by an appropriately experienced and qualified person.

-- The Maes y Lade Centre produces operating procedures and risk assessments for all its outdoor activities.
+- The Maes y Lade Centre produces operating procedures and risk benefit analysis for all its outdoor activities.
 These documents are checked by Technical Advisers and are reviewed annually.

 - While leading activities Maes y Lade Centre staff dynamically assess and manage the risks of the outdoor activity.
 Risks can be reduced, but cannot be removed completely.

-All our risk assessments are available on request.
+All our Operating Procedures/Risk Benefit Analysis are available on request.

 - Maes y Lade Centre provides all the specialist equipment that groups will need for outdoor activities.
-The equipment is fit for purpose and is regularly inspected to ensure it is still of good quality.
+The equipment is regularly inspected to check it is safe and fit for purpose.

 Medical and Consent Forms

 - Visiting group leaders should collect full relevant medical information for all the young people attending the residential.

 - Maes y Lade Centre will programme the outdoor activities with visiting group leaders before their visit.
 It is the responsibility of the visiting group leader to get parental/guardian consent for all young people attending to participate in the residential and the activities.